 The Old Rag ticket can be purchased online at Recreation.gov and the entrance pass can be purchased at the Old Rag Ranger Station.

 An entrance pass is $30 and valid for 7 days.
+This applies to both U.S. residents and non-U.S. residents!

 You can also use an America the Beautiful Pass – it costs $80 and grants you access to over 2,000 federal recreation sites across the country.
+For non-U.S. residents, an annual pass will be $250.

 Due to Old Rag’s increasing popularity, the National Park Service implemented a day-use ticket system after a two-year pilot program.
+This system helps prevent overcrowding, improves safety, and protects the mountain’s ecological communities and wildlife.

-From March 1 to November 30, all visitors to Old Rag Mountain – including those hiking the Saddle, Ridge, and Ridge Access Trails – must have a day-use ticket in addition to a park entrance pass.
+From March 1 to November 30, all visitors to Old Rag Mountain, including those hiking the Saddle, Ridge, and Ridge Access Trails, must have a day-use ticket in addition to a park entrance pass.

 Tickets cost $2 and can be purchased online or by calling 877-444-6777.
+No ticket is required for hikes during December, January, or February.

 A total of 800 tickets are available per day, with 400 released 30 days in advance and the remaining 400 released 5 days in advance.
+If tickets are still available after these booking windows, they can be purchased on the day of your hike.

 😎 Friendly Reminders: